veryrobert/kirby-remix-icons/README.md

 - **Fill Icon**: `arrow-down-box-fill`
 - **Line Icon**: `arrow-down-line`

+---

 ## Generate Your Icon Set
-Use the Python script to include your own SVGs.
+You can use the Python script to include your own custom SVGs.

+### Steps:
-1. Organize SVGs in `icons/` with subfolders (optional).
+1. Organize SVGs in the `icons/` directory (subfolders are optional).
 2. Run the script:
    ```bash
    python3 generate_icons.py
    ```
-3. Place the plugin in `/site/plugins/`.
+3. Place the generated plugin in `/site/plugins/`.

 ### Example Icon Structure
 ```